cloudhead/toto/README.md

 introduction
 ------------

 toto is a git-powered, minimalist blog engine for the hackers of Oz.
+The engine weights around ~200 sloc at its worse.
 There is no toto client, at least for now; everything goes through git.

 synopsis